- Car Rentals

 Known in ancient days as Vijayapuri, meaning 'The city of victory', Nagarjuna Sagar takes its present name from Nagarjuna, one of the most revered Buddhist monks lived in 2nd century AD.
-It is also a place of immense archaeological significance & excavations revealed this .....
+It is also a place of immense archaeological significance & excavations .....

 Distance (From Srisailam): 180 Kms